Have you ever wondered why some people get sick all the time, while others don’t catch a single sniffle?

 But when we have an under or over-active immune system, we are at a greater risk of developing infections, getting sick, and other health conditions.

-But one thing is constant for all groups of people, no one likes to get sick.
+Because one thing is constant for all groups of people, no one likes to get sick.
 That’s why you’re reading this blog — because you’re wondering how to boost your immune system.

 The good news is, we’ve got you covered — these 11 tips can help you boost your immune system on a daily level and improve your health.